cosmicog/Blueprint-wiki/Home.md

 ## Setup process

-This list represents the step-to-step process to setup Blueprint.
-It's organized so it's easier to follow.
-(Although you can do it in the order you want.)
+The following is a step-to-step process for Blueprint setup.
+It's organized so as to be easier to follow.
+(Although you can do it in whatever order you want.)

 1. [First steps](https://github.com/jahirfiquitiva/Blueprint/wiki/Importing-Project)
 2. [Setting `build.gradle` up](https://github.com/jahirfiquitiva/Blueprint/wiki/Setting-up-your-project----build.gradle)